DIY Dining Bench – Emmerson Bench

-I now need to definitely drill more holes in the tabletop…They are not nearly as obvious as the ones on the bench!!
+Now looking at these photos, I need to drill more holes in the tabletop…They are not nearly as obvious as the ones on the bench!
+Lol!

-The total cost of the bench came out pretty darn cheap too which is always awesome, I was able to use scrap 2x4s and some scrap 1x4s but even if you buy all the materials brand new from the lumber yard…you only spend…drumroll please…$27.00!
+The total cost of the DIY dining bench came out pretty darn cheap too which is always awesome, I was able to use scrap 2x4s and some scrap 1x4s but even if you buy all the materials brand new from the lumber yard…you only spend…drumroll please…$27.00!
 This may be my cheapest DIY yet!!
-Lol!!
+Lol!
 The savings are great too… it saves you exactly $525.00 plus shipping!
 Cha-ching!!
-Let’s get on with the plans already sheesh!
-Haha!
+Let’s get on with the plans already!

 **Amazon links below are affiliate links!
 An affiliate link means if you click a link below and make any purchase, I make a small percentage off of that purchase at no extra cost to you!
 It’s a really great way to help me keep my plans on this site free of charge!**